ElenaFri/jabble/server/README.md

   - `/animals` returns all existing animals
   - `/words` returns all words that have been placed
   - `/words/:wordId` looks up the word in the dictionary
+  - `/board` lists all words that have been played
 - DELETE :
   - `/badger/hand/:tileId` removes a tile by its ID from Badger's hand
 - PATCH :